collective/collective_firebase/README.md

 ## Using the UI from Plone ##

-If the user who is logged in is allowed to use the service, a `Notification` menu appears in the user menu (upper right corner).
-Selecting `Notifications` will open a popup where the user can
+If the user who is logged in is allowed to use the service, a `Notifications` menu appears in the user menu (upper right corner).
+In addition, the number of notifications for the user is also displayed.
+Selecting `Notifications` will open a popup where the user can:

 - read her existing notifications